When: 20 September 2019

 Where: IWM Duxford CB22 4QR

-We are delighted to invite you to our Cambridge Charity Conference with presentations from four guest speakers who will explore the latest changes, trends and innovations in the charity sector.
+Book your place at our Cambridge Charity Conference with presentations from four guest speakers who will explore the latest changes, trends and innovations in the charity sector.

 09:00am – Registration & light breakfast